ava/use-http/docs/README.md

   // amount of time before the request (or request(s) for each retry) errors out.
   timeout: 10000,

+  // if you have a global `url` set up, this is how you can add to it
+  path: '/path/to/your/api',

   // set's the default for the `data` field
   data: [],